-All COR applications are due no later than October 5, 2023
+All COR applications are due no later than October 8, 2024Notarization is NOT required.

 Teachers, parents/guardians, and students:

 - All registered high school and homeschool students, including those who are auditing, must have a valid Certificate of Residency on file. - Certificates of Residency are valid for one full year upon approval. - Students who do not submit their COR by the deadline will be sent home a billing statement. - Should you have any questions, please contact the CollegeNow office at smp@tompkinscortland.edu